 To initiate the component test sequence shut OFF the room thermostat or disconnect the "R" thermostat lead.
 Reset power and then put setup switch "SW1-6" in the ON position to start the component test sequence.
 Once initiated the furnace control will turn the inducer ON.
 The inducer motor will run for the entire test.
 The hot surface igniter and blower motor will be turned ON for 15 seconds each.
-When the blower is turned OFF the inducer will be switched to low speed for 10 seconds.
+When the blower is turned OFF the inducer will be turned OFF.
 When the component test is completed one or more of the following codes will flash.

-DESCRIPTION
+CODE DESCRIPTION

-Indicates no errors detected.
-Visual check of hot surface igniter, inducer, blower motor, required.
-25 SETUP ERROR - Same as code 25 above.
+- Indicates the inducer and blower motor tested OK.
+Visual check of hot surface igniter required. - SETUP ERROR Same as code 25 above.